jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 ---
 templateKey: interview-post
 path: /interview-sister-bliss-faithless-life-after
-title: Sister Bliss on Faithless and life after
+title: SISTER BLISS on Faithless and life after
 date: 2018-11-25T21:03:46.337Z
 description: >-
   Rave Reviewz catches up with Sister Bliss ahead of her Sydney show at Ivy Courtyard.
 featuredImage: /img/20170224_sisterbliss_b&w_0229.jpg
 ---
-_In the weeks leading up to Sister Bliss' long awaited return back down under, Rave Reviewz caught up with artist, and one third of the iconic Dance group Faithless, to talk about her career, creating longevity, the mental health challenges facing the industry and more..._
+_In the weeks leading up to Sister Bliss' long awaited return back down under, Rave Reviewz caught up with the artist, and one third of the iconic Dance group Faithless, to talk about her career, creating longevity, the mental health challenges facing the industry and more..._
 <br><br>

 **RR: It's been about 10 years since you last played in Australia right?**